natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/first-steps.md

 !!! note

-    Please choose an identifying name for your Namespace, e.g. your initials or name as a prefix.
+    Please choose an identifying name for your Namespace, e.g. your `initials` or name as a `prefix`.

     We are going to use `<namespace>` as a placeholder for your created Namespace.